HelpMe-Pls/bookshelf/README.md

 ### `npm run cy:open`
 Run this command on a **separate** terminal instance **after** having your development mode running (with `npm start`) to launch the Cypress E2E test runner.
 It tests the user's "happy path" as follows:

-1. Arrive at the app and register.
+1. Arrive at the app and register
-2. Go to the discover page and search for a book.
+2. Go to the discover page and search for a book
-3. Add that book to the reading list.
+3. Add that book to the reading list
-4. Go to the reading list and then go to the book page.
+4. Go to the reading list and then go to the book page
-5. Add some notes.
+5. Add some notes
-6. Mark the book as read.
+6. Mark the book as read
-7. Give the book a 5 star rating.
+7. Give the book a 5 star rating
-8. Go to the finished books screen.
+8. Go to the finished books screen
-9. Verify the book shows up and has a 5 star rating.
+9. Verify the book shows up and has a 5 star rating
-10. Click the book to go back to it's page.
+10. Click the book to go back to it's page
-11. Remove it from the reading list.
+11. Remove it from the reading list
-12. Make sure the notes and rating are gone.
+12. Make sure the notes and rating are gone
-13. Go to the finished books screen and make sure that list is empty.
+13. Go to the finished books screen and make sure that list is empty

 ### `npm run build`
 Builds the app for production to the `build` folder.\